jfardello/Dardrive/doc/source/configopts.rst

     Points to the directory tree containing all the files that will be used in the filesystem backup operation as a source.

+save_xattr
+    Boolean which tells dar to save extended attributes.

 same_fs
     Boolean which tells dar to include only files in the same filesystem of ``root`` in the backups.